sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Works (for now):
 - Opencore 0.9.2 ✅
 - Installer Boot ✅ (installation is a less of 40 minutes with SSD)
-- System Boot ✅ (Boots really slow, but works)
+- System Boot ✅ (Now, booting pretty well)
 - Ethernet ✅
 - Audio Card ✅ (Now it's fixed, using **-lilubetaall** and **-alcbeta** args)
 - Microphone ✅ (Fixed with beta args; I'll try the same in Ventura)